 CETL Library Resources

 The CETL Library contains resources with evidence-based instructional strategies for effective college and university teaching.
 These resources are available for Faculty in the CETL conference room located at 347 Proctor Building.
-Click here for the anotated bibliography of the CETL books, films, etc.
+Click here for the annotated bibliography of the CETL books, films, etc.

 Burton, V. T. (Director).
 (2005).
 Writing Across Borders [Motion Picture].

 Underwood, B. (Director).
 (2011).
 First generation [Motion Picture].

 University, H. (2007).
 Incident to the Education of Black People.
 The Journal of Negro Education, 193-527

 Reese, P. (2016, January 1).
 The Teaching Professor.
 The Teaching Professor, 30, 1-8.

 Rhem, J. (Ed.).
 (2012, May 4).
 The National Teaching & Learning Forum.
 The National Teaching & Learning Forum, 21, 1-12.